Jieyi-Deng/Tableau-Demo/COVID-19: What it does to 'U.S'.md

 To understand COVID-19’s hit on the economy, here is the visulized dashboard:

-In April, the unemployment rate increased by 10.3 percentage points to 14.7 percent.
-This is the highest rate and the largest over-the-month increase in the history of the series (seasonally adjusted data are available back to January 1948).
-The number of unemployed persons rose by 15.9 million to 23.1 million in April.
-The sharp increases in these measures reflect the effects of the coronavirus pandemic and efforts to contain it. (
 ## Traffic volumn trends
 The database is available on FHWA https://highways.dot.gov/